Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/cryptoverse-CTF-2022.md

 $$
 \text{We have } n = p^2 \cdot q \text{ and } c \equiv g^m \ (mod \ n)
 $$

+Note the challenges uses the variable 'm' for the ciphertext <br>
+but I will use m for flag and c for ciphertext.